ParasK02/Car-Hub/README.md

 There is a bug with the current version of Next.js version 13.2.5, where the search functionality resets the screen position.
 So after a request using the search bar, filters or the show more button the data is loaded however, the screen is reset back to the top.

-## Credits
-This application was a project from the course JavaScript Mastery Course by [@adrianhajdin](https://github.com/adrianhajdin).